19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 ### Composition of offences

-34\.—(1) The Chief Executive or any person authorised by the Chief Executive in writing may, in his discretion and subject to such conditions as he considers fit to impose, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding.
+34\.—(1) The Chief Executive or any person authorised by the Chief Executive in writing may, in his discretion and subject to such conditions as he considers fit to impose, compound any offence under this Act which is prescribed as a compoundable offence by collecting from a person reasonably suspected of having committed the offence a sum not exceeding —

 (a) one half of the amount of the maximum fine that is prescribed for the offence; or